Sitecore/developer-portal/data/markdown/pages/articles/2024/09/xmcloud-sites-release-september.md

 ---
+product: ['xm-cloud']
 title: 'XM Cloud Sites - What''s new?
 (September 2024)'
 description: 'Checkout the great new features of the XM Cloud Sites September release'
+lastUpdated: '2024-09-25'
+youtubeTitle: 'Latest "Discover Sitecore" videos'
+youtube: 'UUJrNXcAEmZrqbf2suxbfIkg'
 ---

-## About XM Cloud Sites
+## About XM Cloud Sites - Release Overview

 XM Cloud Sites is the visual Site Management in XM Cloud.
 Within the September Release of XM Cloud Sites, we got some great new features that make website management much easier for the whole team to collaborate in one central application.

-- Search through your large-scale multisite setups
+- Easily find sites in your large scale environments using search
-- You can create Sites and structure those using Site Collections
+- Create Sites and Site Collections using Site Templates.
+- Manage Site Settings, Languages and Editing Hosts
-- Manage Settings and Languages of each site or mark sites as Shared Sites
+- Enable Shared Sites

 But let’s go through them one by one: